Windows Setup

 Windows Setup is an installer that prepares a computer for a Microsoft Windows installation by allowing the user to pick installation settings (modifying partitions if necessary) and copying the files to the drive.

-The early versions of Windows required an existing compatible version of DOS operating system in order to be installed.
+Early versions of Windows required an existing, compatible version of MS-DOS for installation.
 The Windows NT family, from 3.1 through 5.0 featured text-based installation that prompted users to a GUI wizard in the final steps.
 The 9x family installer was similar to NT despite it being MS-DOS-based.
 Additionally, it did not need preinstalled DOS as a requirement.
 With the release of Windows NT 6.0 (which Windows Vista and Windows Server 2008 are based on), Microsoft introduced a fully graphical setup environment and UEFI support (partial in Windows Vista and 7, full UEFI support on Windows 8 onwards).
 The new graphical setup environment is based on Windows Preinstallation Environment.

 Windows 1.x and Windows 2.x

 The installation of Windows 1.0, Windows 2.0, Windows 2.1 requires that a compatible version of MS-DOS is installed.
 The user must specify any hardware such as mice or printers during installation.
 After the installation, Windows was to be started either manually by typing "WIN.COM" at the command prompt, or configured for automatic startup by adding WIN.COM to the end of AUTOEXEC.BAT.